Aakash Repeater Courses

 Answer:

-Match the polymers given in Column I with their commercial names given in Column II.
+Question 43.
+Match the polymers given in Column I with the type of linkage present in they have given in Column II.

 Column I